sushiS0N/soba/README.md

 # SOBA

-SOBA - Solar Analysis Engine
+SOBA - GPU-Accelerated Solar Analysis Engine
 A GPU-accelerated solar analysis system for architectural design workflows, built with NVIDIA OptiX and OpenUSD.
 Overview
-SOBA is a modular, server-based daylight analysis tool designed for architectural visualization pipelines.
-It provides fast, accurate solar exposure calculations using GPU ray tracing, with seamless integration into Maya, Rhino, and NVIDIA Omniverse through OpenUSD.
+SOBA is a modular, server-based daylight analysis system designed to replace CPU workflows in high-throughput architectural pipelines.
+It leverages NVIDIA OptiX for hardware-accelerated ray tracing and OpenUSD for robust, cross-platform geometry interchange.

 Key Features:
 - GPU-Accelerated: NVIDIA OptiX ray tracing for high-performance analysis